-This topic for the IT professional introduces the TLS/SSL implementation in Windows using the Schannel Security Service Provider (SSP) by describing practical applications, changes in Microsoft's implementation, and software requirements, plus additional resources for Windows Server 2012 and Windows 8.
+This topic for the IT professional introduces the TLS and SSL implementations in Windows using the Schannel Security Service Provider (SSP) by describing practical applications, changes in Microsoft's implementation, and software requirements, plus additional resources for Windows Server 2012 and Windows 8.

 Schannel is a Security Support Provider (SSP) that implements the Secure Sockets Layer (SSL) and Transport Layer Security (TLS) Internet standard authentication protocols.

 The Security Support Provider Interface (SSPI) is an API used by Windows systems to perform security-related functions including authentication.
-The SSPI functions as a common interface to several Security Support Providers (SSPs), including the Schannel SSP.
+The SSPI functions as a common interface to several SSPs, including the Schannel SSP.

 One problem when you administer a network is securing data that is being sent between applications across an untrusted network.
-You can use TLS\SSL to authenticate servers and client computers and then use the protocol to encrypt messages between the authenticated parties.
+You can use TLS and SSL to authenticate servers and client computers and then use the protocol to encrypt messages between the authenticated parties.

-The TLS\SSL protocol use a client\server model and are based on certificate authentication, which requires a Public Key Infrastructure.
+TLS and SSL protocols use a client/server model and are based on certificate authentication, which requires a public key infrastructure.

 Server Manager information